kpattaswamy/UpLink/README.md

 ## System Diagram:
 <img width="945" alt="Screen Shot 2023-04-17 at 12 51 35 PM" src="https://user-images.githubusercontent.com/62078498/232555600-57163a7a-4bed-4fd7-9e96-9ad4a86909a1.png">

+## How does UpLink store your data?
+UpLink stores your data (authentication keys, URL's) in the chrome browser's session storage.
+UpLink only uses your authentication keys to access the chosen cloud service in order to send files to.
+These keys are removed from your browser as soon as the extension's session is ended or when you logout from the extension.

 ## To Contribute
 1. Clone the repository: `git clone git@github.com:kpattaswamy/UpLink.git`
 2. Install dependencies: `npm install`